AdwaitKulkarni58/social-media-spring-boot-app/README.md

 ### 3) DELETE /users:
 Remove all the users currently existing in the database.
 ### 4) GET /users/{id}:
-Get the user with a particular id from the database.
+Get an user with a particular id from the database.
 ### 5) DELETE /users/{id}:
 Delete an user with a particular id from the database.